"Nothing is always absolutely so".

 PHP has standards.
 A lot of people think that they are limited by standards and have no profits.
 I don’t want one more discussion about whether we need to use standards or not.
 Let’s just take a look at positive sides.

 The fact that PHP has standards means, first of all, that we have a useful tool for controlling our code.
 A coding standards document tells developers how they can write their code.
-Instead of each developer using his or her own style, code is written according to the standards outlined in the document.
+Instead of each developer using his or her own style, a code is written according to the standards outlined in the document.
 This helps to make sure that a large project is coded in a consistent style: all the parts are not written differently by different programmers.
 This solution not only makes the code easier to understand, but it also ensures that any developer who looks at the code knows what to expect throughout the entire application.

 But, of course, it’s just recommendations.